AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/payments/stripe.md

 ![The sources catalog in the Experience Platform UI, with the Stripe source card selected.](../../../../images/tutorials/create/stripe/catalog.png)

-The **[!UICONTROL Connect Oracle NetSuite Activities account]** page appears.
+The **[!UICONTROL Connect Stripe account]** page appears.
 On this page, you can either use new credentials or existing credentials.

 >[!BEGINTABS]